For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Come pierce the veil of night at Drexel University’s Joseph R. Lynch Observatory

 If you’d like to engage in an out of this world telescopic experience, you can pierce the veil of night at Drexel University’s Joseph R. Lynch Observatory.
-Weather permitting, everyone is invited to join the Lynch Observatory for public nights on the first Wednesday of every month at approximately one half hour after sunset, except during January, July and August.
+Weather permitting, everyone is invited to join the Lynch Observatory for public nights on the first Wednesday of every month at approximately one half hour after sunset, except from July through September.
+The Lynch Observatory serves as a learning and training resource for Drexel students and a way to connect our larger community with astronomy.
 Our public night viewing sessions take place on the roof of Drexel’s Main Building under the direction of Gordon Richards, a professor in the Department of Physics.

 Drexel Lynch Observatory Meade LX200GPS Telescope with Schmidt-Cassegrain 16-inch Optics